-Companies are now asking very different questions related to their performance partner programs than they did ten years ago.
-They want to know about strategy, innovation, incrementality, attribution and account management, whereas previously they were more interested in tracking and payment details.
+Companies are now asking very different questions related to their performance-based affiliate and partner programs than they did ten years ago.
+They want to know about strategy, innovation, incrementality, attribution and global account management, whereas previously they were more interested in tracking and payment details.

 Industry-leading companies increasingly want control over their brands and their partners in the same way they would if they were setting up brand licensing programs.
 They also want:

 While technology exists that delivers on these needs and wants, it’s growing in sophistication and efficiency.

 Thanks in large part to these advancements in technology, the industry is rapidly evolving.
 The future of performance-based partner marketing will be increasingly customizable and personalized.
 Brands will find it possible to design their programs to reward very specific behaviors that match their desired business strategy and establish entirely new types of partnerships that companies in any industry or business vertical can benefit from.

 To learn more about affiliate networks and SaaS platforms, check out our guide to Affiliate Networks And SaaS Platforms.